nxskok/pasias/docs/16-ordinal-nominal-response.md

 alligators as are in the `Frequency` column.
 That is, if you look at female small alligators in Lake George that ate mainly fish, there are three of those.
-<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">When you have variables that are categories, you might have more than one individual with exactly the same categories; on the other hand, if they had measured *Size* as, say, length in centimetres, it would have been very unlikely to get two alligators of exactly the same size.</span>
+\marginnote{When you have variables that are categories, you might have more than one individual with exactly the same categories; on the other hand, if they had measured *Size* as, say, length in centimetres, it would have been very unlikely to get two alligators of exactly the same size.}
 This to remind you to include the `weights` piece, otherwise `multinom` will assume that you have *one* observation per line and not as many as the number in